tomuxmon/xml-mut/readme.md

 DELETE {path_variant}, {path_variant}, ...
 ```

-[Delete clause](xml-mut-parse/src/delete_clause.rs) allows removing parts of an XML.
+The [delete clause](xml-mut-parse/src/delete_clause.rs) allows removing parts of an XML.
 A path variant can be either a node path (target a specific XML to be removed) or a value selector (target a [specific value](#value-selectors) to be removed).
-An example was already presented in the begining.
+An example was already presented in the beginning.

 ```sql
 DELETE Version
 ```

-Here we are saying that we want to delete the `Version` sub node.
+Here we are saying that we want to delete the `Version` sub-node.
 So if we had a full Mutation like below.

 ```sql
 GET Project/ItemGroup/PackageReference